Concordia Says Recent Sexual Harassment Complaint Wasn’t Mishandled

 While the situation revealed by the CBC could have been interpreted by many as an outlier or mistake, a look into Quebec’s privacy laws shows a lack of transparency is par for the course for any student making a complaint against a professor.

-When an internal or third-party investigation shows a complaint against a professor or university employee is founded, they can be reprimanded through suspensions, dismissals, or warnings.
+At Concordia, when an internal or third-party investigation shows a complaint against a professor or university employee is founded, they can be reprimanded through suspensions, dismissals, or warnings.
 But whether those steps have been taken cannot be communicated with whoever sent the complaint.
 The findings of the investigation also cannot be shared.

 “It puts us in a bind too, because how will you know we took this seriously?
 How can you know that if the facts are not demonstrated in public?”
 Shepard said.